-Students must complete the appropriate Credit Award Request form with appropriate documentation to initiate

-Texas State Technical College tstc.edu the Credit Award process.
+Students must complete the appropriate Credit Award Request form with appropriate documentation to initiate the Credit Award process.
 Payment of any fees associated with Credit Award program must be received before credit can be posted to the student's transcript.